Journey to Le Mans

 Journey to Le Mans is a 2014 British documentary film directed by Charlotte Fantelli about British Privateer Team Jota Sport on their bid to win the 24 Hours of Le Mans in the LMP2 category in 2014.
 This film represents Charlotte Fantelli's directorial debut.

 Story

 The film tells the story of racing driver and entrepreneur Simon Dolan and the rest of his motorsport team Jota Sport, following the highs and lows the team encountered.
-Charlotte Fantelli is Simon Dolan's business partner.
-Simon Dolan is currently the sole Company Director and the sole person with significant control for Fantelli Productions Limited.

 Cast

 The film is narrated by Patrick Stewart and Tiff Needell with commentary from Radio Le Mans.
-As well as featuring Simon Dolan, the film also focuses on his teammates Oliver Turvey and Harry Tincknell, plus guest stars Harry’s mentor, three time Le Mans winner Allan McNish and ex Formula One driver Mark Webber, and appearances by Filipe Albuquerque, Bob Friend, Marc Gené, Sam Hignett, John Hindhaugh, and Pete Webster.
+As well as featuring Simon Dolan, the film also focuses on his teammates Oliver Turvey and Harry Tincknell, plus guest stars Harry's mentor, three time Le Mans winner Allan McNish and ex Formula One driver Mark Webber, and appearances by Filipe Albuquerque, Bob Friend, Marc Gené, Sam Hignett, John Hindhaugh, and Pete Webster.

 Production

 Talking about the making of the film, Fantelli described the minimal sleep, effort and sacrifices she made to ensure that the film was completed.
 Fantelli's ambition was for Journey to Le Mans to portray a more accurate representation of what it feels like to be a racer, examining both the physical and mental pressures experienced by not only the drivers but their teams as well.
 The team's Jota LMP2 car uses a Nismo tuned Nissan engine and reaches a top speed of more than 180 mph.